-When a wisdom tooth is impacted, it most likely will need to be removed.
-If it is not removed you may develop gum tenderness, swelling or severe pain.
+When a wisdom tooth is impacted, it likely needs to be removed.
+If it is not removed you may develop decay, swelling of soft tissues or severe pain.

-Each patient’s situation is unique; however, if your dentist recommends removal of your wisdom teeth, it is best to have them removed sooner rather than later.
-The earlier you have them removed, the more likely the roots will have not fully formed and the surrounding bone be less dense, which can make extraction easier, with a shorter recovery time.
+If your dentist recommends removal of your wisdom teeth, it is best to have them removed as soon as you are able to schedule an appointment.
+The earlier you have them removed, the more likely the extraction will be easier and with a shorter recovery time.

-Once your wisdom teeth have been extracted, your healing process will begin.
-Healing time varies depending on the degree of difficulty related to the extraction.
+Healing time after wisdom tooth removal varies depending on the degree of difficulty related to the extraction.
+Some people will only require one tooth extracted where others will need all four removed.
 We will let you know what to expect and will provide instructions for a comfortable and efficient healing process.